Svanteberg/Virtual-EEG-electrodes/GN1/README.md

 A GUI version, where results and EEG examples are plotted intermittently, will also be available.

-A simple EEG viewer is provided in the ``plot_eeg.py`` file for plotting the saved EEG examples.
+A simple EEG viewer is provided in the ``plot_eeg.py`` file for visualizing the saved EEG examples.